YucenX/microservices-flowerffinity/README.md

 This repo is dedicated to store most of the files that I create while learning from the ebook, *Bootstrapping Microservices (2nd edition) With Docker, Kubernetes, GitHub Actions, and Terraform* by **Ashley Davis**.
 I'm accessing this book through the Toronto Public Library via O'Reilly Learning.

 Apparently I'm going to end up making a video-streaming service using microservices...?
 Sounds cool, and I will hopefully develop some experience with Docker and Kubernetes in the process.
+I will also be gaining experience with NodeJS and Javascript as a nice bonus, since I was planning on learning the two from a different book in the future.

 ## Getting Started